AdamTovatt/multipublish/README.md

 ### Basic Usage

-The goal of `multipublish` is to be able to serve as a complete replacement for `publish`.
+The goal of `multipublish` is to be able to serve as a complete replacement for `dotnet publish`.
 This means that if you want to, you can still use `multipublish` for scenarios where it isn't actually needed.

 For example: